Solving a Cosmetics Company Export Labeling Problem with XB Fulfillment Value-Added Services

 A nationally recognized cosmetic company that replaces its point of sale displays twice annually for its large retail pharmacy customer was having a distribution challenge.
 The displays, shipped to over 4,000 domestic retail locations throughout the United States, in a wide variety of configurations, were commonly being delivered late with the wrong configurations shipped to the wrong retail location.
 Anxious to expeditiously resolve the problem, the cosmetic company would incur expensive expedited freight charges to overnight replacement displays and then incur incremental labor charges to ensure the displays were installed and ready for the retail launch of their new products in stores.
 The process was time consuming, costly, frustrating for their customers, and unnecessary.

-Drawing from our decades of distribution experience, the XB Logistics team designed a solution to ensure the timely delivery of the right displays to the right location without incurring expedited freight charges.
+Drawing from our decades of distribution experience, the XB Fulfillment team designed a solution to ensure the timely delivery of the right displays to the right location without incurring expedited freight charges.
 The cosmetics company met their delivery requirements and avoided virtually all overnight shipping chargers.

 Enabling A Truly Easy Solution to Entering the U.S. Market